devprolab/clients/README.md

 # WEBAPPSTORE CI/CD Pipeline

+##Building docker image :

-Application parameters
+Application parameters :

 if you are using docker this parameters should be used a environment variables DBUSER
 DBHOST
 DB